History of rugby union in Scotland: Invention of Rugby Sevens

-Rugby sevens, which were initially conceived by Ned Haig, a butcher from Jedburgh, Scotland as a fundraising event for his local club Melrose in 1883.
+Rugby sevens, which were initially conceived by Ned Haig, a butcher from Jedburgh, Scotland, as a fundraising event for his local club, Melrose, in 1883.
 The first ever officially sanctioned international tournament of rugby occurred at Murrayfield as part of the "Scottish Rugby Union's celebration of rugby" centenary celebrations in 1973.
 Due to the success of the format, the ongoing Hong Kong Sevens was launched three years later.
-In 1993, the Rugby World Cup Sevens was launched and the trophy is known as the Melrose Cup in memory of Ned Haig's invention.
+In 1993, the Rugby World Cup Sevens was launched, and the trophy is known as the Melrose Cup in memory of Ned Haig's invention.

 Union-League schism

-In 1895, there was a schism within the game of rugby in neighbouring England which saw the sport divided into rugby union which remained amateur and rugby league which permitted payments to players.
-However, no such split took place in Scotland where the clubs continued to play rugby union.
+In 1895, there was a schism within the game of rugby in neighbouring England, which saw the sport divided into rugby union, which remained amateur and rugby league which permitted payments to players.
+However, no such split took place in Scotland, where the clubs continued to play rugby union.
 Fourteen Scottish players would cross over and play rugby league in England before amateurism was abandoned.

-While rugby league is not as popular as rugby union in Scotland, it has maintained a continuous presence for over a century in the country, thanks partly to its proximity to Northern England which is the heartland of the game.
+While rugby league is not as popular as rugby union in Scotland, it has maintained a continuous presence for over a century in the country, thanks partly to its proximity to Northern England, which is the heartland of the game.

 1925-1945

-In 1925 Scotland already had victories over France at Inverleith (25-4), Wales in Swansea (24-14) and Ireland in Dublin (14-8).
-England, the Grand Slam champions of the two previous seasons were the first visitors to Murrayfield.
-70,000 spectators saw the lead change hands three times before Scotland secured a 14–11 victory which gave them their first-ever Five Nations Grand Slam.
+In 1925, Scotland already had victories over France at Inverleith (25-4), Wales in Swansea (24-14), and Ireland in Dublin (14-8).
+England, the Grand Slam champions of the two previous seasons, were the first visitors to Murrayfield.
+70,000 spectators saw the lead change hands three times before Scotland secured a 14–11 victory, which gave them their first-ever Five Nations Grand Slam.

 In 1926, Scotland became the first Home nation side to defeat England at Twickenham after England had won the Grand Slam five times in eight seasons.

 The outbreak of the Second World War in September 1939 brought rugby union in Scotland to a halt.
-The SRU cancelled all arranged trial and international matches and encouraged the member clubs to carry on as best they could.
+The SRU cancelled all arranged trials and international matches and encouraged the member clubs to carry on as best they could.
 Some clubs closed down, others amalgamated and carried on playing other local clubs and, sometimes, teams from the armed forces stationed in their various areas.